magomimmo/modern-cljs/doc/tutorial-10.md

 `wrap-nested-params` and `wrap-keyword-params`.

 We now need to add to the `handler` a middleware able to receive and manage an rpc request coming from the browser.
-Add the symbol `wrap-rpc` to the `:refer` vector of the `cemerick.shoreleave.rpc` namespace required in the namespce declaration.

 ```clojure
 (ns modern-cljs.core